Tinkoff/gatling-picatinny/README.md

 ## Usage

 ### config
-The only class the you need from this module is `SimulationConfig`.
+The only class that you need from this module is `SimulationConfig`.
 It could be used to attach some default variables such as `intensity`, `baseUrl`, `baseAuthUrl` and some others to your scripts.
-Also it provides functions to get custom variables fom config.
+Also, it provides functions to get custom variables fom config.

 Import:
 ```scala